Amadeus (film): Plot

 Mozart boldly adapts the subversive play The Marriage of Figaro into a comedic opera.
 Salieri rejoices, thinking Mozart's career is ruined, but Mozart stuns Salieri by convincing the Emperor to approve the project.
-However, the Emperor finds the opera boring, and it is cancelled.
-Eventually, Mozart's father, Leopold, passes away.
+The Emperor, however, finds the opera boring, and it is soon canceled.
+Eventually, Mozart's father, Leopold, dies.
 In response to criticisms and his grief, Mozart composes Don Giovanni, a dark, serious opera.
-Salieri is entranced but vindictively gets that opera cancelled, too.
+Salieri is entranced but vindictively gets that opera canceled, too.
 Renouncing Vienna's artistic establishment, Mozart agrees to write The Magic Flute for a commoners' theater against Constanze's wishes.

 After watching Don Giovanni five times, Salieri realizes that the dead commander who accuses Giovanni of sin represents Mozart's inferiority complex towards his father.
-He concocts a plan to humiliate God.
-He persuades the unstable Mozart that his late father has risen to commission a Requiem Mass.
-He plans to kill Mozart, claim the Requiem as his own, and premiere it at Mozart's funeral, forcing God to listen as Salieri is acclaimed.
+Posing as an anonymous patron, in a costume Leopold had worn to a masquerade ball, Salieri persuades the unstable and debt-ridden Mozart to accept a commission for a Requiem Mass.
+Salieri plans to kill Mozart, claim the Requiem as his own, and premiere it at Mozart's funeral, forcing God to listen as Salieri is acclaimed.
 Mozart overworks himself, juggling The Magic Flute and the Requiem.
-Constanze, who wants him to focus on the Requiem but is fearful of his erratic behaviour, leaves with their son Karl.
-Although The Magic Flute is a success, the dying Mozart collapses before he can finish the Requiem.
+Constanze, who wants him to focus on the Requiem but fears his erratic behavior, leaves with their son Karl.
+Although The Magic Flute is a success, Mozart collapses from exhaustion before he can finish conducting the opera.

 Desperate to complete his plan but also desperate for more of Mozart's heavenly music, Salieri begs the bedridden Mozart to keep writing the Requiem.
 He takes dictation from Mozart throughout the night, during which he comes to terms with Mozart's superior talent.
 Mozart thanks Salieri for his friendship, and Salieri admits that Mozart is the greatest composer he knows.

-Constanze returns and attempts to kick Salieri out of the apartment before he can steal the Requiem, locking it away.
+Constanze returns around dawn and attempts to kick Salieri out of the apartment, locking the Requiem away before he can steal it.
 (Note: This refers to a subplot from the director's cut concerning Salieri's bad relationship with Constanze.
 Salieri had previously encouraged Constanze to offer him sexual favors in exchange for helping Mozart's career.
 He ultimately decided against it, but nonetheless humiliated Constanze by calling in his attendant to show the partially nude Constanze out.
-This episode earned Salieri Constanze's eternal hatred.
+This moment causes Constanze to hate Salieri.
 When she kicks Salieri out of the apartment at the end of the film, she bitterly remarks that she does not have a servant to evict him.)
-As Salieri protests, they are shocked to discover that Mozart has died from exhaustion.
-Due to his debts, he is buried in a pauper's grave.
+As Salieri protests, they are shocked to discover that Mozart has died.
+Due to his debts, Mozart is buried in a pauper's grave.

-Back in 1823, Vogler is too shaken to absolve Salieri, who surmises that God would rather destroy his beloved Mozart than allow Salieri to share in the smallest part of Mozart's glory.
+Back in 1823, Vogler is too shaken to absolve Salieri, who surmises that God would rather destroy his beloved Mozart than allow Salieri to share in Mozart's glory.
 As Salieri is wheeled down a hallway, he proclaims himself the patron saint of mediocrities.
 He absolves the asylum's other patients of their inadequacies as Mozart's laughter rings in the air.